ziyoung/better-wilcom-docs/wilcom-docs/Digitizing/stitches/Applying_satin_stitch.md

 - To decrease, increase the percentage – e.g. to 110-115%.
 - To increase, decrease the percentage – e.g. to 90-85%.

-75% generally produces high quality embroidery.
+7. 5% generally produces high quality embroidery.
 An increased stitch count means the design will take longer and be more expensive to stitch.

-6Press Enter or click Apply.
+8. Press Enter or click Apply.

 Note: For even more precise results, you can adjust Auto Spacing settings.